 Many people think that if you have chickens it's inevitable you'll have rats.
 It's one of the main reasons districts give for not allowing backyard chickens to be kept.

 The reasons rats and mice literally smell out chicken coops is nothing to do with chickens themselves.
-It's all to do with what drives them most - food.
+It's all to do with the single thing that drives them most - food.

-So the best ways to keep them out of your chickens' way is simple: cut off their food supply.
+So the best way to keep them out of your chickens' life is simple: cut off their food supply.

-Step number 1: Store all chicken feed in a secure container.
+Step 1: Store all chicken feed in a secure container.

-There are three things to remember about this : firstly, the smell of
+There are four things to remember about rats:

-chicken feed will attract every rat for miles around; secondly, they
+- They have an amazing sense of smell.
+The smell of chicken feed will attract every rat for miles around.

-love nothing more than to eat constantly and thirdly, they are very good at gnawing through more or less anything.
+- They are very good at gnawing through more or less anything - except for metal.

 Let those things dictate how you store your chicken food.